Am I eligible to apply?

 Can I reapply?

 For Living Costs assistance, Crisis support and Medical Costs grants, when you approach us for the first time, we will try and help you resolve your situation in full.
 You can reapply to us at a later stage, if it becomes necessary but we would need to know what steps you have taken to improve the situation since our award.
-Retraining grant applications, for courses that span more than one year, will require a new application as funding is given annually.
+Reapplication requests will take into account any previous funding from us.

 Do you fund dance projects?

 Our support is given to dance professionals in personal need.
-We are not able to fund either the production of touring of dance work.
+We are not able to fund either the production or touring of dance work.

 I am student, or a parent of a student, can I apply for funding?